 Change, indeed, is the rule of the day, but our basic commitment and obligation to protect the interests of our clients remain constant.
 As good lawyers, we will carefully balance contending interests to reach fair and just results, and always staying within the bounds of the rule of law.
 We reiterate that SVBB is committed to perform this noble task with excellence and professionalism for the good of our clients and society, more than for personal profit or gain.

 Atty.
-Ignacio S. Sapalo, Managing Partner, Sapalo Vele Bundang & Bulilan Law Offices (SVBB).
-August 1, 2016, Tower Club, 33rd Floor, PHILAMLIFE TOWER, Paseo de Roxaz, Makati City
+Ignacio S. Sapalo, Managing Partner, Sapalo Velez Bundang & Bulilan Law Offices (SVBB).
+August 1, 2016, Tower Club, 33rd Floor, PHILAMLIFE TOWER, Paseo de Roxas, Makati City